Lambda-3/Graphene/README.md

 _Graphene_ is an information extraction pipeline which extracts _Knowledge Graphs_ from texts (n-ary relations and rhetorical structures extracted from complex factoid discourse).
 Given a sentence or a text, Graphene outputs a semantic representation of the text which is a labeled directed graph (a knowledge graph).
 This knowledge graph can be later used for addressing different AI tasks, such as building Question Answering systems, extracting structured data from text, supporting semantic inference, among other tasks.
 Differently from existing open relation extraction tools, which focus on the main relation expressed in a sentence, Graphene aims at maximizing the extraction of contextual relations.
 For example:

-`In mid-1981 , Obama traveled to Indonesia to visit his mother and half-sister Maya , and visited the families of college friends in Pakistan and India for three weeks .`
+`Trump withdrew his sponsorship after the second Tour de Trump in 1990 because his business ventures were experiencing financial woes.`

 ![Graphene-Extraction](wiki/images/Graphene-Extraction.jpg)

 In order to capture all the contextual information, Graphene performs the following steps:
 * Resolves co-references.
-* Identifies rhetorical relations between sentences and clauses.
 * Transforms complex sentences (for example, containing subordinations, coordinations, appositive phrases, etc), into simple independent sentences (one clause per sentence).
+* Identifies rhetorical relations between those sentences
-* Extract binary relations from each sentence.
+* Extract binary relations (`subject`,  `predicate` and  `object`) from each sentence.
 * Merge all the extracted relations into a relation graph (knowledge graph).

-Graphene’s extracted graphs are represented using the RDF.NL format, an extension of the RDF format which facilitates the representation of complex contextual relations in a way that balances machine representation with human legibility.
-A short description of the RDF.NL format can be found [here](wiki/RDF.NL-Format.md).
+Graphene’s extracted graphs are represented by our RDF.NL format, an simple format that facilitates the representation of complex contextual relations in a way that balances machine representation with human legibility.
+A description of the RDF.NL format can be found [here](wiki/RDF.NL-Format.md).
+In order to increase further processability of the extracted relations, Graphene can materialize its relations into a proper RDF graph serialized under the N-Triples specification of the RDF standard.
+A description of the RDF format can be found [here](wiki/RDF-Format.md).
-Alternative to the RDF.NL representation, developers can use the direct output class of the API, which is serializable and deserializable as a JSON object.
+Alternatively, developers can use the direct output class of the API, which is serializable and deserializable as a JSON object.

 ## Example Extractions